 Medical practitioners with limited registration for area of need are working under supervision in an area of Australia where there is a shortage of medical practitioners.
 They are usually registered to practise in a rural or remote location.

 These practitioners have been assessed as having the necessary skills, training and experience to undertake this practice safely.
 The state or territory Minister for Health (or their delegate) must declare that the area in which the applicant will work is an ’area of need’.

-Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for area of need, which includes that they:
+The requirements for this type of registration are defined in the Medical Board of Australia’s registration standard for limited registration for area of need.
+The requirements include:

 - comply with a supervision plan

 - authorise and facilitate the provision of regular reports from their supervisors about their safety and competence to practise